gottacatchenall/ms_corridor_optimization/README.md

 ## Process-based optimization (using occupancy dynamics)

-Here we use occupancy dynamics as the process, although we emphasize that this method works for arbitraty process models and is instead limited only by the computational demands of a given process model.
+Here we use occupancy dynamics as the process, although we emphasize that this method works for arbitrary process models and is instead limited only by the computational demands of a given process model.

 Compute new resistance surface which gives pairwise potential values for each pair of points.

 ### Occupancy model

 This pairwise potential value becomes normalized dispersal potential in spatially-explicit metapopulation dynamics model [@hanski2000, @ovask2003].
 Done using `MetacommunityDynamics.jl`.

 There might be attempts at analytic stuff but maybe not here?

-***Figure 2: MTE versus epoch fig***: shows the chains move toward higher extinction times over time, i.e. it works.
+***Figure 2: MTE versus epoch fig***: shows the chains move toward higher *extinction times over time, i.e. it works.

 # Simulation of data for testing the algorithm

+In this section we describe the generation of simulated land cover and sites for testing the algorithm.

 ## Simulation of landscapes